Prosecution can't say why gun failed to fire in Upper Burrell attempted homicide case

 According to court records, Upper Burrell police said they found Best's accuser crawling on Route 780 near Menk Road and claimed Best attempted to kill her during a confrontation.

-Police said, when they arrived at the police station with the woman, they found Best in the driver's seat of a township public works vehicle.
-A mail box had been pulled from the wall.
+Police said that when they arrived at the police station with the woman, they found Best in the driver's seat of a township public works vehicle.
+A mailbox had been pulled from the wall.

 Westmoreland County Judge Meagan Bilik-DeFazio delayed the case two months to continue to exchange information and negotiate a potential plea bargain.